 Mice And Rats In The Attic

 Hearing movement in the walls?
 You may be wondering, "what do I do about rodents in my attic?".
 Mice and rats are destructive and dirty animals.
 The droppings will accumulate quickly and cause difficult odors and stains.
 If you suspect a mouse or rat problem in your attic, call now!
 A few mice or rats can turn into an infestation quickly.

 - Wildlife commonly uses insulation for nesting, and rodents are no exception.
 Rodents typically will use insulation for nesting in one of two ways: they'll rip and drag insulation as needed to create a nest in a secondary location or they will nest inside the existing insulation.
 If you find a mouse or rat nest in the attic, it's likely made from insulation.

-Mice and rats will chew on electrical wires for several reasons.
+- Mice and rats will chew on electrical wires for several reasons.
 The most common reason is to keep their teeth sharp.
 Rodent teeth are constantly growing, and chewing on the hard outer material of the electrical wires helps to keep them short.
 Did you know rodents can also be responsible for chewed waterlines?